 If grading on a purely binary scale, I would grade Mabel’s first real Santa visit as a success.
 Because it was funny and somebody got a picture they said they’d email me and because her deep-seeded hatred of fat men or her future eating disorders won’t be realized until much later.
 Until then, Merry Giftmas (or appropriate holiday)!

 I know not everybody celebrates the same late December holiday, but some people get upset if you great them improperly.
 Need proof?
 Try saying “Merry Giftmas” to a nun.
 Or “Happy Chaka Khan” to a Rabbi.
 Or “Seasons Greetings” to anyone.
 For this reason, I’ve decided to forgo sending Christmas Giftmas Holiday cards this year.
 Instead, I’ve created 13 different versions of our Holiday card for everyone.
 Hopefully.
 Please print out your card of choice and send me the bill for the photo paper and ink.
 Thanks and I hope you all enjoy your… whatever you want to call it.
+If you are upgrading your house you may think in add some elegant block out roller blinds.

 For the traditional Christian and everyone else without religious affiliation who still wants a fat man in a red suit to bring them stuff.